The Crochet Crowd

 Mikey's Notes Workbook

-I was super inspired by this afghan that I took a lot of time to examine the pattern and make working notes as there are 6 different motifs.
-This is the free download for the Mikey's Peppermint Working Notes Booklet.
+I was highly inspired by this afghan and took the time to examine the pattern and make working notes, as there are 6 different motifs.
+This is the free download for Mikey's Peppermint Working Notes Booklet.

 Mikeys Peppermint Afghan Working Notes